We suggest that you use the check-list below when preparing an application.

 The following website may also be of interest: www.scholarship-search.org.uk

 4. Register for the BMAT

 All applicants to Biomedical Sciences at Oxford must register for and sit the BioMedical Admissions Test (BMAT).

 If you do not currently attend a school or college, you will need to find an open centre where you can sit the test.
-There are test centres worldwide, and a list is available at on the Cambridge Assessment website.
+There are test centres worldwide, and a list is available at on the Admissions Testing website.

-Applicants can register for the BMAT from 1 September 2017; the standard entry closing date is usually 5pm BST on 1 October 2017, and there is a late entry closing date, 6pm BST on 15 October 2017.
+Applicants can register for the BMAT from 1 September 2018; the standard entry closing date is 5pm BST on 1 October 2018, and there is a late entry closing date, 6pm BST on 15 October 2018.
 Please note that if you register after 1 October you will incur a large penalty fee.

 The BMAT is sat everywhere in the world on the first Wednesday in November every year.